Our Team

 Connecting and supporting families is her passion.
 She loves walking alongside people in order to try to help make their lives a little easier.

 Having moved to South Whidbey in 1989, she cherishes the community and can't imagine living anywhere else.
-She lives with her wonderful husband, bossy elderly dog and floofy orange (one time fair grand champion) cat.
+She lives with her wonderful husband and a floofy orange (one time fair grand champion) cat.

 Administrative Support Specialist + Print Production